Stephens City in Frederick County, Virginia — The American South (Mid-Atlantic)

 Erected 2019 by Department of Historic Resources.
 (Marker Number A-127.)

 Topics and series.
-This historical marker is listed in these topic lists: Colonial Era • Native Americans • Roads & Vehicles • Settlements & Settlers.
-In addition, it is included in the Virginia Department of Historic Resources series list.
+This historical marker is listed in these topic lists: Colonial Era • Indigenous Peoples and Communities • Roads & Vehicles • Settlements & Settlers.
+In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical year for this entry is 1732.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Newtown Stephensburg Historic District (within shouting distance of this marker); In Memory of All American Veterans (within shouting distance of this marker); Newtown (about 400 feet away, measured in a direct line); The Old Graveyard (approx. 0.2 miles away); Andrew Pitman House (approx. 0.2 miles away); Hunter's Raid Begins (approx. Ό mile away); Stephens City (approx. 0.9 miles away); House of First Settler (approx. 2.2 miles away).
+At least 8 other markers are within walking distance of this marker: Newtown Stephensburg Historic District (within shouting distance of this marker); In Memory of All American Veterans (within shouting distance of this marker); The Old Graveyard (approx. 0.2 miles away); Andrew Pitman House (approx. 0.2 miles away); Hunter's Raid Begins (approx. Ό mile away); Patriot Burials (approx. 0.3 miles away); Revolutionary War Patriots Buried in this Historic Cemetery (approx. 0.3 miles away); Stephens City Rosenwald School (approx. 0.4 miles away).
 Touch for a list and map of all markers in Stephens City.